radixmo/thunderstrap/README.md

 - This leaves you with just one clean CSS file for browsers to load.

-## Developing With NPM, Gulp, SASS and Browser Sync
+## Developing with NPM, Gulp, SASS and Browser Sync

 ### Installing Dependencies
-- Make sure you have installed Node.js, Bower, and [Browser-Sync] (1) on your computer globally
+- Make sure you have installed Node.js, Bower, and Browser-Sync [1] on your computer globally
+- Open your terminal
-- Then open your terminal and browse to the location of your copy of ThunderStrap
+- Browse to the location of your copy of ThunderStrap
 - Run:

 `$ npm install`